-They will give you the full purchase price of any Jared diamond jewelry (excluding lab-created diamonds) towards a new diamond jewelry purchase.
+They will give you the full purchase price of any Jared diamond pieces (excluding lab-created diamonds) towards a new diamond purchase.
 This new purchase must be twice the price of your trade-in piece and must be diamond.
 Jared will not accept diamonds that have been chipped, cracked, or damaged for trade-in.

 You can sell your old and unwanted gold and platinum pieces online to Jared Gold Exchange.
 Like KAY, they will accept gold pieces of 10 karats or more, and platinum 900 or 950, and you must remove diamonds and gemstones before sending in your jewelry.
 They also base their prices on the London Fix.

 Jared Gold Exchange will provide a free shipping package and insurance up to $500.
 Once they receive your items, they take a video of unpacking and weighing each item twice.
 Then, they will email you an offer.
 You can choose to accept the offer or reject the offer and have your jewelry mailed back to you for free.

 Many businesses will do a gold exchange, not just jewelry buyers.
 At these shops, you can sell any jewelry with different metals and stones.

 Additionally, you can sell broken or damaged pieces, and their value will not be affected.

 Exchange stores accept almost anything with precious metals.
 You can even sell gold bullion and collectible coins for cash.

 This isn’t the place to necessarily sell vintage jewelry if they aren’t a valuable material, but everything is practically fair game.

 Gold exchange stores are likely to pay you the scrap value for your gold, diamonds, silver, and platinum pieces.